bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 As they take a seat at this table, Rosevyr properly introduces herself.
 She explains that her last name is Ghallanda, and not d’Ghallanda, as she doesn’t associate with her house anymore.
 They apparently deemed her profession not worthy of a Dragonmarked house.
 Beck and D4 introduce themselves, after which Rosevyr asks Beck if he’s Cyrian.
 When he confirms this, she tells him that he in particular might find some of the information she has interesting.

 She goes on to tell them that an Aundarian nobleman found himself in bed with one of her most popular humans, and during this time he shared some information she wants looked into.
-She calls out for a man named Evveryn, who she explains is the human that this Aundarian nobleman shared his bed with.
+She calls out for a man named [[Evveryn]], who she explains is the human that this Aundarian nobleman shared his bed with.

 This nobleman apparently spoke of something that’s been retrieved from the Mournland, that will be taken to Fairhaven by lightning rail in about six days time.
 Rosevyr wants someone to take this something from them.
 As she finishes telling Beck and D4 about this, they’re joined by a human male.
 He has dark hair, a mustache, and is wearing a cropped short that’s barely tied together across his waist.
 He’s clearly either still drunk or somewhat hungover, but upon Rosevyr’s request, he shares more of what he heard.